MA, ABD in English at the University of California.

 5 years of experience teaching reading, technical writing, English grammar, English and American literature, and American history.

 I enjoy helping students develop productive study habits based on their personal learning styles and needs.
 In terms of content, my goal is to help students develop clear theses, strong research methodologies, solid content outlines, and persuasive arguments.

 I love my students, and am dedicated to helping them succeed!

-University of California Santa Barbara - MA, English
+Graduate Degree: University of California-Santa Barbara - Master of Arts, English

 10th Grade Reading

 10th Grade Writing

 11th Grade Writing

 8th Grade Reading

 9th Grade Reading